 If you have any questions, feel free to ask in a comment—but please make sure it’s a question not already answered in any of my guides!

-You can also follow my Facebook or Instagram for more plant content, since I post every day about learnings, experiments, and progress of the plants in my collection.
-I post about plants for sale, like Byblis, droseras and Venus flytraps, as well as carnivorous plant gardening items like media (sphagnum moss, rinsed cocopeat mix) and Maxsea fertilizer.
+You can also follow my Facebook or Instagram for more plant content since I post every day about learnings, experiments, and the progress of the plants in my collection.
+I post about plants for sale, like Byblis, droseras, and Venus flytraps, as well as carnivorous plant gardening items like media (sphagnum moss, rinsed cocopeat mix) and Maxsea fertilizer.

 A clump of D.M.
 Wiki